(I wrote this as a response to an Ask Hacker News post about learning Vim, but I thought it deserved a life of its own.)

 - put the deleted text in the yank buffer so that

-will paste it.
+pwill paste it.

-is much easier than selecting it with the mouse, and keeps your hands on the keyboard where they belong ;)
+The use case here is obviously so you can assign a name to that long complicated expression. ci) is much easier than selecting it with the mouse, and keeps your hands on the keyboard where they belong ;)

 With nested parentheses, it does what you expect (affects the text contained by the innermost matching pair to contain your cursor - try it and see).